brianom95/brianom95.github.io/_posts/2025-02-09-aconcagua.md

 Heavy bags and a slow pace.
 Everyone else's packs seemed enormous, with gear hanging off 100L+ bags.
 I was happy with how efficiently I'd packed, and how the Mutant 90 sat so comfortably even fully loaded.
 Others had a very hard time today.

 Nido de Cóndores had a cool atmosphere.
 As I set up our tent, and held it down with rocks, I considered how I would never want to bring my own tent to this mountain.
 It's so rough on gear.
-We met lots of solo climbers who were sick from drinking untreated lake water, while we carefully filtered and boiled everything.
+We met lots of solo climbers who were sick from drinking untreated lake water from this camp.
+Thankfully we were more careful with filtering and boiling everything.
 The sunset that night was incredible.
 We sat above a sea of clouds watching the light fade over the Andes.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua10.jpeg">